Russian court upholds WNBA star Brittney Griner's 9-year prison sentence

 Russian diplomats have refused to comment on the U.S. proposal and urged Washington to discuss the matter in confidential talks, avoiding public statements.

-In September, U.S. President Joe Biden met with Cherelle Griner, the wife of Brittney Griner, as well as the player's agent, Lindsay Colas.
+In September, U.S. President Joe Biden met with Brittney's wife, Cherelle, as well as the player's agent, Lindsay Colas.
 Biden also sat down separately with Elizabeth Whelan, Paul Whelan's sister.

 The White House said after the meetings that the president stressed to the families his "continued commitment to working through all available avenues to bring Brittney and Paul home safely."